ncthbrt/mew/README.md

 * A *syntax tree*, allows representing wgsl source.
 * A *parser*, converts source to the syntax tree and provides human-readable error messages.
+* (TODO) A *bundler* that produces a single WESL file from a set of input files and their local dependencies.
 * (TODO) A *checker*, verify that a wgsl code is correct.
 * (TODO) Various implementations of wgsl language extensions, the first ones will be imports and generics.